USS Baron DeKalb

 USS Baron DeKalb was a City-class ironclad gunboat constructed for the Union Navy by James B. Eads during the American Civil War.

 USS Baron DeKalb, named after General Baron DeKalb of Hüttendorf near Erlangen, in present-day Bavaria, was originally named Saint Louis, and was one of seven City-class ironclads built at Carondelet, Missouri and Mound City, Illinois, for the Western Gunboat Flotilla.

 These ironclads were shallow draft with a center driven paddle wheel.
 They were partially armored and slow and very hard to steer in the currents of rivers.
-This ironclad was also vulnerable to plunging fire and also by hits in their un-armored areas.
-Called "Pook Turtles" for the designer, they did yeoman service through four years of war and were present at almost every battle on the Mississippi River and its tributaries.
+They were vulnerable to plunging fire and also by hits in their un-armored areas.
+Called "Pook Turtles" for the designer, they played an essential role through four years of war and were present at almost every battle on the Mississippi River and its tributaries.

 Built in St. Louis, Missouri in 1861

 Originally built as St. Louis, the stern wheel casemate gunboat was built by James B. Eads, at the Union Marine Works at Carondelet, Missouri, for the U.S. War Department.
 She was launched in St. Louis, Missouri, October 12, 1861 and joined the Western Gunboat Flotilla.